 Investigation of an original research problem of special interest to the student.
 Independent execution of chosen experimental work under the direction of a selected faculty member.
 (Special fee).
 May be repeated for a maximum of 6 credits.
+CR/NC option only.
 (Fall, Spring, Summer)